Royal College of Surgeons of England Hunterian Professor (2020)

 Email : firstname.lastname@example.org

-Most recently, he was awarded the Association of Surgeons of Great Britain and Ireland (ASGBI) Moynihan Travelling Fellowship and Society of Surgery of Alimentary Tract (SSAT, USA) Karen and Josef Fischer International Travelling Fellowship to Seoul, South Korea to focus on Robotic-assisted HPB surgery.
+Most recently, he was acknowledged by the Royal College of Surgeons of England with the award of the Hunterian Professorship.
+He was previously awarded the prestigious Association of Surgeons of Great Britain and Ireland (ASGBI) Moynihan Travelling Fellowship to Seoul, South Korea to focus on Robotic-assisted HPB surgery.
+In addition, he became the first UK surgeon to be awarded the Society of Surgery of Alimentary Tract (SSAT, USA) Karen and Josef Fischer International Travelling Fellowship.

-His research interests are focussed on the biology and therapy of pancreatic cancer and neoadjuvant clinical trials of novel therapeutics for pancreatic cancer.
+His current research interests has generated a personal research income of over £2.5 million and are focussed on the genetic evolution and therapy of pancreatic cancer and neoadjuvant clinical trials of novel therapeutics for pancreatic cancer.
 He also has a keen research interest in clinical and oncological outcome following HPB resections.
-His laboratory investigations study the roles of DNA repair genes in the genetic evolution of pancreatic cancer.
 The long-term goal is to use the research findings for personalised pancreatic cancer therapy.

 Areas of expertise